 Although most freelancers ignore their taxes and have a poor filing system, you’ll see a lot of them going wild around tax time.

-Tip: To avoid difficulties and fines down the road, take the time to look for and invest in a good accounting system or use Refrens platform for generating invoices, quotations, expenditure management, and much more.
+Tip: To avoid difficulties and fines down the road, take the time to look for and invest in a good accounting system or use Refrens platform for generating invoices, creating quotations, expenditure management, and much more.

 2. Manager Of Human Resources